English-Medium Instruction Calculus: Is flipping helpful?: Introduction

+In this study, we are interested in investigating whether non-native English speakers, particularly those in the CHC context, perform better in the flipped classroom or the traditional classroom.
+Hence, we attempt to answer the following research questions: \begin{itemize}[leftmargin=1em] \item (Quantitative) Will students in the flipped classroom academically outperform their traditional classroom peers? \item (Quantitative) Is there a statistically significant difference in academic performance among students in a flipped class with CAS vs. those in a flipped class without CAS? \item (Quantitative) Is there a statistically significant difference in terms of academic performance among students viewing instructor-created videos vs. students viewing third-party created videos? \item (Qualitative) Has our flipped classroom pedagogy successfully bridged the educator-learner cultural gap by improving interaction and communication between students and instructors in an EMI--CHC context? \end{itemize}

-In what follows, this article is organized into six sections.
-After this introduction, Section~\ref{TF} lays the foundation for the theoretical framework of our study.
-We discuss aspects of the original Bloom's taxonomy, the corresponding revised version, and its inverted Bloom's taxonomy.
-The section covers some issues addressing the use of English as the medium of instruction in our courses, while the audience is majorly composed of non-native English speakers.
-It also highlights some literature on flipped classrooms which utilize the use of technology, particularly technology in mathematics education, in their teaching approach.
-Section~\ref{method} provides a more detailed information on research methodology conducted in this study.
-This includes the participant of the study, measurement we conducted, and statistical analysis for the quantitative aspect of the study.
-Section~\ref{CA} provides a description of flipped class 101 in Single Variable Calculus course at Sungkyunkwan University (SKKU).
-This section sheds light on course logistics, the topics covered throughout the course, the adopted textbook, recorded videos, technology in mathematics education through a Computer Algebra System (CAS) {\sl Maxima} and the learning management system (LMS) of \textsl{icampus}.
-We also provide video example and icampus screenshots of the corresponding teaching and communication materials.
-In Section~\ref{finding}, we report both quantitative and qualitative findings resulting from the implementation of flipped class 101 in the context of an English medium instruction class for Single Variable Calculus course offered at SKKU.
-Finally, in Section~\ref{discussion}, we provide weakness and limitation to this study, remark and conclusion, and future implication of our findings in this study.
+This article comprises seven sections.
+Following the Introduction, Section~\ref{litera} provides a literature review on flipped classroom, in mathematics and various fields.
+Section~\ref{TF} outlines our study's theoretical framework.
+The original, revised and the inverted Bloom's taxonomies are discussed.
+It also covers issues addressing English as the medium of instruction.
+Technology usage, particularly in mathematics education, is also highlighted.
+Section~\ref{CA} describes flipped classroom pedagogy in SVC course at Sungkyunkwan University (SKKU).
+This section elucidates course logistics; course topics, the adopted textbook, recorded videos, technology usage in mathematics education through CAS {\sl Maxima} and an intranet learning management system (LMS) \textsl{icampus}.
+As we proceed, Section~\ref{method} comprehensively deals with the research methodology employed.
+This includes, descriptive participant statistics, measurements, data collection and statistical analysis of the quantitative aspect of the study.
+In Section~\ref{finding}, we report quantitative and qualitative findings resulting from the implementation of flipped classroom pedagogy for SVC in an EMI--CHC context.
+Finally, Section~\ref{discussion} provides some of the study's drawbacks and limitations, concluding remarks, and future implications of our findings.